A Lifetime in Simmentals

 1735

-When Simmental cattle were first introduced to the Shenandoah Valley in the early 1970s, my family was among the early adopters, and I’ve stayed committed to the breed ever since.
-Those early lessons continue to shape the kind of program I’ve built over the past five decades.
+When Simmental cattle were first introduced to the Shenandoah Valley in the early 1970s, my family was among the earliest breeders, and we’ve stayed committed to the breed for the past five decades.

 Shenandoah Valley Simmentals is built on longevity, functionality, and consistency.
-These are practical cattle designed for commercial cattlemen who value pounds, performance, and cattle that hold up over time.
+These are practical, efficient cattle designed for commercial cattlemen and purebred breeders who value performance, maternal ability, exceptional disposition and longevity.
+Hence our motto, “Home of the Keepin’ Kind”.

-I’m grateful for the loyal customers and friends who have supported this program through the years.
-Many have trusted these genetics for decades, and their continued confidence means everything.
-It’s always my goal to provide cattle our customers can rely on and to stand behind the program that has brought us all together.
+We’re grateful for the loyal customers and friends who have supported this program through the years.
+Many have trusted these genetics for decades, and their continued confidence is truly appreciated!

 in the news